fjbo-net/salesforce-notes/trailhead/modules/apex-and-dotnet-basics.md

 - Use future methods to handle a web callout
 - Work with the batchable interface to process a large number of records
 - Understand the advantages of using the queueable interface when you need to meet in the middle
+- Understand which debugging features are available on the Lightning Platform
+- Use the _Log Inspector_ in _Developer Console_ to examine debug logs

 ## Key Takeaways 🧠